SupeRuier/awesome-active-learning/materials.md

     - [Bayesian/Probabilistic](#bayesianprobabilistic)
     - [Gaussian Progress](#gaussian-progress)
     - [Neural Network](#neural-network)
+  - [- [Deep Adversarial Active Learning With Model Uncertainty For Image Classification [2020, ICIP]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9190726&tag=1): Still distinguish between labeled and unlabeled data with a adversarial loss, but they try to use select instances dissimilar to the labeled data with higher prediction uncertainty.
+This work is inspired by *Variational adversarial active learning*.](#ullideep-adversarial-active-learning-with-model-uncertainty-for-image-classification-2020-icip-still-distinguish-between-labeled-and-unlabeled-data-with-a-adversarial-loss-but-they-try-to-use-select-instances-dissimilar-to-the-labeled-data-with-higher-prediction-uncertainty-this-work-is-inspired-by-variational-adversarial-active-learningliul)
   - [Theoretical Support for Active Learning](#theoretical-support-for-active-learning)
     - [Explainable Active Learning](#explainable-active-learning)
   - [Problem Settings Change (Combine AL with other settings)](#problem-settings-change-combine-al-with-other-settings)